rugruth/c-template/README.md

 ## Project Structure

 ```
-projectname           # By default, the name of this folder will be the project and executable name.
+c-template            # By default, the name of this folder will be the project and executable name.
 ├── src
 │   └── main.c        # Contains the main function of the C program
 ├── build